tarwn/lessthandot-hugo/blogs/content/posts/2013-07-16-data-visualization-book-review.md

 ---
 <p style="text-align: justify">
   To prepare myself for my session <a href="/index.php/DataMgmt/business-intelligence-1/data-visualization-tips-tricks">Data Visualization Tips & Tricks</a>, I read a few books.
-In this blog post, I’ll give a short review for each one of them.
+In this blog post, I'll give a short review for each one of them.
 </p>

 <p style="text-align: justify">